TheCreeper/minissh/README.md

 # MiniSSH

-MiniSSH is an SSH server written in pure Go.
+MiniSSH is an SSH server written in Go.

 ## Limitations

-- Go lacks the ability to change the UID/GID of a child process.
+- os/exec has no facility to change the UID/GID of a child process.
 - os/user has no facility to find the groups a user is apart of with the exception of the primary group.
+- os/user has no facility to find the default shell of a user.